 Anna Wintour (Editor-in-chief of Vogue and Artistic Editor of Conde Nast)

 Wielding the command to make or break designers is an awesome responsibility in the fashion industry.
-Some think that the Editor-in-Chief of Vogue, Anna Wintour, has just such powers.
-Despite Vogue’s status as the top publication in prestige and circulation among fashion magazines, Wintour has chosen to use her powers for the positive and has brought the magazine to a broader audience by giving runway tips and mentoring struggling designers.
+Some think the Editor-in-Chief of Vogue, Anna Wintour, has just such powers.
+Despite Vogue’s status as the top publication in prestige and circulation among fashion magazines, Wintour has used her powers for the positive and has brought the magazine to a broader audience by giving runway tips and mentoring struggling designers.
 “I have always believed that it is important to understand Vogue’s mission in broad and socially responsible terms,” says Wintour, who has spearheaded several functions creating jobs and benefiting charities.
 To wield such power for the interest of others is why she has been chosen as one of our leading ladies.

 Glenda Bailey (Editor-in-chief of Harper’s Bazaar)